 Exercise must be very restricted for the first few weeks until the soft tissues and cut bone heal, and at this stage is primarily for toileting purposes.
 It must be on a lead or harness to prevent strenuous activity, such as chasing a cat or squirrel.
 At other times confinement to a pen or a small room in the house is necessary with avoidance of jumping and climbing.
 After a few weeks, exercise may be gradually increased in a controlled manner (still on a lead).
 Hydrotherapy may be recommended.

-A check-up at Willows is necessary six to eight weeks after the operation.
+A check-up is necessary six to eight weeks after the operation.
 Limb and stifle (knee) function are checked at this time.
 X-rays are obtained to evaluate healing of the bone cut (osteotomy).
 Depending on progress, advice is given regarding increasing exercise.
 Further clinical and radiographic examination may be necessary on an individual case basis.